Interruptions kill productivity. But background noise can slow you down in less obvious ways. For maximum impact, sound-proof your writing room.

 Keep outsiders out

-I keep my door shut when I’m working and I have a funny sign (see picture) on the outside that makes it clear that I don’t want to be interrupted when I’m working.
+I keep my door shut when I’m working and I have a sign on the outside that makes it clear that I don’t want to be interrupted when I’m working.

 Stop PC interruptions

-I switch off Outlook new mail pings, Twitter alerts, Skype on ‘busy’
+I switch off Outlook new mail pings, Twitter alerts, and set my Skype status to ‘busy’

 My iPhone pings, chirps and beeps constantly.
 Putting it on silent stops that until I’m ready to deal with it.

-It helps a lot but it’s expensive but even a heavy curtain can cut out noise from outside.
+It helps a lot but it’s expensive.
+Even a heavy curtain can cut out noise from outside.
 I also try to stop people chatting in the garden outside my window when I’m working.

-A friend built a sound studio in his house and sound-proofing foam etc. Isn’t horrendously expensive but I don’t use it.
+A friend built a sound studio in his house, using sound-proofing foam et al. It isn’t horrendously expensive, but I don’t use it.
 Instead, I lined the two interior walls of my study with shelves and books to deaden the incoming noise.
 A carpet or rug can help; also in the room above your writing room.

 Switch stuff off

 Do you need the central heating or A/C on?
 I have mine on a timer so it’s off during the day.
-That stops a lot of plumbing noises.
+That stops a lot of the noises that come with plumbing.
 I also use a central power control to switch off electrical items in my study.
 It’s surprising how much noise some power adaptors and chargers make.
-Ideally, I like to make sure that radios and stereos around the house are switched off too but since other people have their own lives it isn’t always possible.
+Ideally, I like to make sure that radios and stereos around the house are switched off too, but since other people have their own lives it isn’t always possible!

 Increasingly, I find a short period of zazen (sitting meditation) helpful in stopping the bubbling noise of my own mind.
 It doesn’t have to have any religious connotations; it’s just about letting your mind focus on the present moment and relax a little.

 I use Quies ear plugs.
-They’re a little more expensive than the usual ones but cancel more noise.
-Mainly I use them when travelling but if there are builders outside or something they work well inside my headphones to create a zone of silence.
+They’re a little more expensive than the usual ones, but cancel more noise.
+Mainly I use them when travelling, but if there are builders outside they work well inside my headphones to create a zone of silence.

-If this is helpful, please check out another article: 22 ways to stay focused on writing.
+If you found this helpful, check out another article!
+This one is a great next step: 22 ways to stay focused on writing.